InfinaMii/uploads/minecraftia.md

 - Java combat is used (attack cooldown, sweeping edge)
 - You can crawl into 1-block spaces by useing a trapdoor
 - The Wither isn't as difficult to fight (less health, armour enchants aren't ignored)
+- Tridents only drop from Drowned that hold them (not any Drowned)
 - Character Creator skins don't show up to Java players
 - Emotes don't work: instead they swap items in offhand
 - Glowing effect (raids/spectral arrows) doesn't show up